dobin/nkeyrollover/docs/design.md

 ## ECS

 State in components, code in systems.
-Systems which need state have Singletons.
+Systems which need state have singletons.

 Components:
 * Renderable (position, texture)